FC Goa's Ishan Pandita on India call-up: I'm a bit lucky, thankful and excited | Goal.com

 FC Goa's Ishan Pandita on India call-up: I'm a bit lucky, thankful and excited

-FC Goa forward Ishan Pandita is one of the 10 players who have earned their maiden India call-up after national team coach Igor Angulo announced a 35-member preliminary squad.
+Ishan Pandita is one of the 10 players who have earned their maiden India call-up after national team coach Igor Stimac announced a 35-member preliminary squad.

 The 22-year-old admitted that it was one of his main driving forces to come to India and ply his trade in the Indian Super League (ISL) where he has scored four times in just around 56 minutes.